Irreducibility of eventually $2$-periodic curves in the moduli space of cubic polynomials: Irreducibility of curves

 Next, we will factor out the irreducible factors of $f_{k,1}$ from $g'_{k}(a,b)$.
 But irreducible factors of $f_{k-1,1}$ has already been factored out, since $f_{k-1,1}$ divides $f_{k-1,2}$.
-Hence, we need to consider the irreducible factors of and their highest powers that divide $g'_{k}(a,b)$.
-Let's denote the product of common irreducible factors of $f_{k,1}/f_{k-1,1}$ and $g'_{k}$, each raised to their highest power that divides $g'_{k}$, as $t_{k}(a,b)$.
-Then,
+Hence, we need to consider the irreducible factors of